Garethvdb08/CDV01_Career_Goals_Reflection__GARVAN25486_FTO2505_Group-A_Gareth_van_den_Berg_CDV01/README.md

 _Key interests related to my career:_

-- Continuous growth through coding challenges and real world projects.
+- Continuous growth through coding challenges and real-world projects.
-- Learnig new web technologies and frameworks.
+- Learning new web technologies and frameworks.

-_Values important to me in a work enviroment:_
+_Values important to me in a work environment:_

 - A supportive and inclusive team culture.
 - Flexibility in work hours and remote working options.